behreajj/AseTriPicker/README.md

 ![Lock Tri](screenCap3.png)

 When the triangle's rotation is locked, a white reticle indicates the current hue position.
+The angle of the locked position can be adjusted.

 ![Alpha Bar](screenCap4.png)